 - The fatty acid profile of cocoa and dark chocolate is excellent.
 The fats are mostly saturated and monounsaturated, with small amounts of polyunsaturates.

 Don’t beat yourself up for being addicted to sugar.
 Remember, sugar is more addictive than cocaine.
 Intense sweetness surpasses cocaine reward is proven with this rat study.
 Being aware that it is the sugar that is causing the problem, not the chocolate, helps us to be more aware of our chocolate choices.

 Chocolate with 70% or more cocoa content is a good choice.
 It is the sugar in chocolate that is not good for you, not the cocoa.

 Chocolate with a twist

-There are now quality chocolates with various super-foods that not only add nutrients to every bite, but a delightful taste and texture.
-Can you even imagine this one: cocoa, cayenne pepper, and pumpkin seeds by Lake Champlain Chocolates.
+There are now quality chocolates with various super-foods that not only add nutrients to every bite but a delightful taste and texture.
+Can you even imagine this one: cocoa, cayenne pepper, and pumpkin seeds from Lake Champlain Chocolates.

 What does my chocolate stash currently look like?

 I have been able to move away from the chocolate that contains refined sugar and all milk chocolate.
 I now have a taste for the quality high nutrient stuff.
 I allow myself one bar (approximately 3 ounces) every week.
 Usually, I eat a chunk of it daily until it is gone for the week.
 If I choose to be wild, I have no problem with eating the whole bar (3 oz.) in one day.
 Then for the rest of the week, I refrain.
 That is just how I have chosen to do it for now.